First French War of Religion (1562–1563): Siege of Orléans

 This accomplished, Guise looked for reinforcements to bolster his position, and while they arrived looked to capture the islands in the Loire between the north and south parts of Orléans.
-The island of 'Les Mottes' was well defended and its capture would prove difficult for Guise without his heavy artillery train.
+The island of "Les Mottes" was well defended and its capture would prove difficult for Guise without his heavy artillery train.

-The seigneur de Duras who had been defeated in the battle of Vergt was killed while at Orléans.
+The seigneur de Duras, who had been defeated in the battle of Vergt, was killed while at Orléans.

-De Laubespine was acutely aware that the kingdoms financial situation was increasingly dire, and wrote to Gonnor asking him to make it clear to Guise the weak financial situation of the crown.
-Catherine by this point was desirous of establishing a negotiated settlement, however militant Catholic opinion was adverse to this prospect.
+De Laubespine was acutely aware that the kingdom's financial situation was increasingly dire, and wrote to Gonnor asking him to make it clear to Guise the weak financial situation of the crown.
+Catherine by this point was desirous of establishing a negotiated settlement; however, militant Catholic opinion was adverse to this prospect.
 She further wished to ensure that Guise would not have Orléans sacked.
-On 5 February the municipal authorities of Paris implored Catherine to impress upon the Protestants that there could only be one religion in France.
+On 5 February, the municipal authorities of Paris implored Catherine to impress upon the Protestants that there could only be one religion in France.
 The English ambassador reported that the Parisian opposition to peace was one of the three major roadblocks to a successful negotiated settlement.
 In response to this militancy, Catherine urged Marshal Montmorency to station more troops in the capital.

 Due to the poor financial situation, Alluye was unable to secure the sending of the troops under Nemours' command to join with Guise on the siege lines of Orléans, despite the fact that they were much needed.
 Nemours' soldiers were beginning to starve for lack of funds for food.